 Similar sets of experiments were performed to set optimal temperatures and hold times for all PCR protocol steps (data not shown).

 Figure 2.
 Effect of variations in the PCR annealing temperature.
-500 pg Control DNA XY13 was amplified on a GeneAmp PCR System 9700 under standard conditions (30 cycles).
 Each bar represents an average peak height of duplicates.
-Bar colors represent the fluorescent dye labels of individual markers, grey bars show the average of all markers.
+Bar colors represent the individual markers; the darkest blue bars show the average of all markers.